 The mouse that slipped through a hole the size of a charger 🐭

-You think your house is a fortress, but for a mouse it's more like Swiss cheese.
-It turns out these rodents can fit through an opening the diameter of a pencil.
-So, while you're proud of your armored door, a mouse is getting in through the gap left by the router cable.
-Next time you see a hole in the wall, don't think about calling the handyman; think of it as a highway for your new unwanted tenant.
-The irony: your house is safe for you, but for them it's an amusement park with an all-you-can-eat buffet.
+You think your house is a fortress, but for a mouse, it's more like Swiss cheese.
+It turns out these rodents can pass through an opening the diameter of a pencil.
+So, while you're proud of your armored door, a mouse is entering through the gap left by the router cable.
+Next time you see a hole in the wall, don't think about calling the bricklayer; think of it as a highway for your new unwanted tenant.
+The irony: your house is safe for you, but for them, it's an amusement park with a free buffet.